 How to Play Duck, Duck, Goose

+One of my favorite 80s games to play is Duck, Duck, Goose!
 One player is chosen as “it.”
 You could draw straws, or draw names to choose this person.

 “It” walks behind the other players, who are still sitting cross-legged in the circle.
 “It” taps each player on the head as he passes by, stating the word “duck” each time he taps.
 At some point “it” chooses a player, taps him on the head, and says “goose.”
 That person gets up and runs after “it” attempting to tag him before he takes the empty spot in the circle.
 If “it” is successful and reaches the empty spot before being tagged, the new person becomes “it.”
 If the “goose” is able to tag “it” before he reaches the empty spot, then “goose” goes back to his place in the circle and ‘it” resumes tapping players on the head.

 If “it” is not able to reach the empty spot, you might choose to have him sit in the empty spot but facing out.
 The “goose” becomes “it.”
 Play resumes until everyone but “it” is facing out!

 “It” might carry a handkerchief or beanbag as he goes around the circle.
 He would then drop the item behind the person he chooses as “goose.”
 The chosen player has to grab the item before chasing after “it.”